-Italian artists create all the treasures that we can see now.
-For sure thanks to an important historic context.
-As a result, from the late Classic period to the end of the 18th century.
-In conclusion, thanks to the Greek, as well as the Etruscan and the Roman civilizations.
-In fact, the Italian art has adopted from each period some of the principles and of the characteristics.
+Italian artists created all the treasures that we can see today thanks to an important historical context.
+As a result, from the late Classic period to the end of the 18th century they left a unique treasure that we can admire in the most important museums, churches, palaces, and in many historical and modern buildings.
+In conclusion, thanks to the Greek, as well as the Etruscan and the Roman civilizations, the Italian art has adopted from each period some of the principles and of the characteristics.

 The land in the middle of the Mediterranean

 Italy has always been open to all kind of influences.
 And this due to its position in the middle of the Mediterranean.
-In fact, after the fall of the western Roman empire, all the dominations left some deep imprints.
-The Byzantines ruled in the north of the Adriatic shores for some centuries.
-While a succession of invading peoples left their imprint in the south of Italy.
+In fact, after the fall of the western Roman Empire, all the domination left some deep imprints.
+The Byzantines ruled in the north of the Adriatic shores for some centuries, with Ravenna as capital.
+While a succession of invading peoples left their imprint in the south of Italy, Sicily, and Sardinia.
 In the detail, we find the Ostrogoths, the Lombards, as well as the Franks, the Arabs, and the Normans.

 Hence due to their character, the Italians absorbed these influences.
 As a result, all the centers of minor or major importance became the cradle of a flourishing artistic movement.

 The art during the Middle Ages

 As soon as the Middle Ages, the Italian artists start to show some characters in common, also in spite of the region diversities.
 We are talking about a shared taste for harmony and solidity of form.
 As well as an innate sense of space inherited from the Classic culture.
 In fact, the Italian art has a sense of the harmony and restraint, not present in the other artistic traditions.
 Which aims to depict the rational and intelligible order of things.